SilviaEiden/World_Weather_Analysis/README.md

 ### Project Description

-PlanMyTrip is a top travel technology company that specializes in internet related services in the hotel and lodging industry.
+PlanMyTrip is a top travel technology company that specializes in internet-related services in the hotel and lodging industry.
 Jack, the head of analysis, and beta testers recommend adding new features to the PlanMyTrip app, the travel app for customers.

 These new features include adding the weather description to the weather data and input statements to filter the data for the users’ weather preferences.
-This allows customers to search for locations they want to travel based on their temperature preferences.
+This allows customers to search for travel locations based on their temperature preferences.

 Additionally, the app offers the ability to create a travel itinerary by using the Google Maps Directions API.
 Lastly, the PlanMyTrip app provides real-time suggestions for hotels and weather conditions which will help users plan their ideal vacation.
 Safe travels!

 ## Software and Application